Generic Unpacking for APK

 Start the Generic Unpacker via the Android menu

-An options dialog will be displayed.
-At the time of writing (JEB 5.9), the only available option is the maximum duration after which the unpacking process should be aborted (the default is set to 3 minutes, although in most cases, unpacking will stop well before that time-out).
+• Maximum duration after which the unpacking process should be aborted (the default is set to 3 minutes, although in most cases, unpacking will stop well before that time-out).

 Options dialog for the unpacker

 After it’s done, a frame dialog will list the unpacker results, consisting of dexdec MESSAGE notifications indicating which dex files were recovered, and where.
 The logger will display similar information.
+If the option was selected, the unpacker will also generate and display a report.

 The unpacker has completed and is displaying its results (one dex file was recovered)

-Analyzing the collected Dex
+Analyzing the collected files

 • Right-click on the recovered dex unit, select Extract to… and save the dex to a location of your choice